Wyntuition/awscli/README.md

-# awscli
+# awscli-docker
-Run the AWS CLI without installing it locally, sucking in your access key credentials from env vars
+Run the AWS CLI without installing it locally (in a Docker container), sucking in your access key credentials from env vars

 1. Create a file in the repo root called `.env` and fill in the below with your values (never check that in - it is ignored in this repo):